MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 server.taskDistributor.DistributeTaskSendVerifyEmail(ctx, taskPayload)
 ```

-might return an error, so I'm going to store it in the error variable
+might return an error, so I'm going to store it in the `err` variable
 and check if error is `nil` or not.
 If it is not `nil` we'll return an
 internal error to the client with a message saying "failed to distribute
 task to send verify email".